Medication for Heroin Withdrawal

-I do believe most of this information is hype.
+I believe most of this information is hype.
 Your rebellious child is not sneaking Imodium shooters at Prom and most dope fiends are not chasing the green minty giant when their supply gets low.

-Summary of Imodium’s Efficacy- Opiate Withdrawal Symptoms
+Summary of Imodium’s Efficacy as a Medication for Heroin Withdrawal Symptoms

 Where to Buy Imodium